bryanpeabody/py-peanuts-comics-scraper/README.md

 # py-peanuts-comics-scraper
 Downloads Peanuts comic strips for a given date range.

-Requires several packages to be installed including magic and beautifulsoup.
-Developed on ubuntu.
+Requires several packages to be installed including python-magic and beautifulsoup.

 Usage
 -----